upioneer/Oh-My-Posh/README.md

 # Oh My Posh - Custom Theme

-This script will walk you through installing my custom theme.
-It is currently commented out, so run it line by line to ensure no errors in unc paths.
-I will update this script to work under current user context at some point.
+This script will guide you through the installation of my custom themes.
+It is currently in a commented state, so please execute it line by line to prevent any errors in UNC paths.

 ## Screenshot